amelia-bryant/SMII/tutorial_sheets/08_vibrations_dampedforced_ans.md

 ## Question 9

 A team of engineering students build the simple seismograph shown.
 The coordinate $x_i$ measures the local horizontal ground motion.
-The coordinate x measures the position of the mass relative to the frame of the seismograph.
-The spring is unstretched when x=0.
+The coordinate $x$ measures the position of the mass relative to the frame of the seismograph.
+The spring is unstretched when $x$=0.
 The mass is 1 kg, k=10 N/m, and c=2 Ns/m.
 Suppose that the seismograph is initially stationary and that at t=0 it is subjected to an oscillatory ground motion $x_i$=10sin(2t) mm.
 What is the amplitude of the steady-state response of the mass?

 <img src = "figs\08_vibrations_dampedforced\Q9.jpg" width="50%"> <br>